 How does it work?

-- Catheter tube is surgically placed in the belly
+- Soft, flexible catheter is surgically placed in the belly

-- Tube will have one end INSIDE your abdomen and one end OUTSIDE
+- One end of the catheter INSIDE your abdomen and one end OUTSIDE

-- Outside tube is attached to a bag of cleansing solution
+- To start an exchange it is connected to a bag of dialysate solution

 - By holding the bag high, the abdominal cavity is filled

-The entire process is called an “exchange” and is repeated several times depending on your doctor’s prescription.
-During an exchange, the cleansing solution (dialysate) has a high glucose level and draws out water from the blood vessels along with urea, creatinine and electrolytes.
-Diabetics may need to monitor their blood sugars more closely and adjust their medications.
+The entire process of fill, dwell and drain is called an “exchange”.
+This is repeated during the day several times depending on your doctor’s prescription.
+The cleansing solution (dialysate) works because it has a very high glucose concentration and this draws water from the blood vessels (along with urea, creatinine and electrolytes).

-The exchanges are done manually 4-5 times a day without a machine.
-An exchange can be done almost anywhere—home, work, vacation—even in a car.
+These exchanges are done manually without a machine.
+Remember, an exchange can be done almost anywhere—home, work, or even while you are on vacation.
 That’s why it’s called ambulatory.